azat-co/you-dont-know-node/README.md

 ### Domain

-This module is softly deprecated in 4.0 (most likey will be a separate from core module), but there's no alternatives in core as of now.
+This module is softly deprecated in 4.0 (most likey will be separate from core module), but there's no alternatives in core as of now.

 ---